clintonboys/clintonboys.github.io/projects/index.md

 ## Data

+- It's an ongoing project of mine to develop a forecasting model for elections in Australia.
+I've made a number of posts on this website about the pitfalls and difficulties of coming up with such a model (starting [here](http://www.clintonboys.com/aus-election-model-1/)).
+I'm calling the model I'm building [Emma Chisit](http://www.clintonboys.com/emma-chisit/).
 - I wrote a <a href="https://github.com/clintonboys/gumtree_scraper" target="_blank">primitive scraper</a> for trading post website gumtree.com using the Python packages BeautifulSoup and requests, which persistently searches the site for a given query and sends an email using Mandrill when there are new results (for example when you're after concert tickets).
 - I wrote a <a href="https://github.com/clintonboys/trendy-scraper" target="_blank">trendy scraper</a> for Google trends which gives daily data for queries across long timescales (Google trends only outputs weekly data for periods longer than a few months).
 - I wrote a very basic poll aggregator (starting [here](http://www.clintonboys.com/israel-poll-aggregator-1/)) for the 2015 Israeli elections; like all the polls it aggregated it turned out to be very wrong in the end.
-- It's an ongoing project of mine to develop a forecasting model for elections in Australia.
-I've made a number of posts on this website about the pitfalls and difficulties of coming up with such a model, as well as some small steps towards creating the model (starting [here](http://www.clintonboys.com/aus-election-model-1/)).
 - There are some other posts on this website about data and data science:
   - [Here](http://www.clintonboys.com/itunes-and-pitchfork/) I quantify how much of a Pitchfork sychophant I am (not as much as I thought).
   - [Here](http://www.clintonboys.com/repetition-index/) I code up a typical vague data science question from a job interview.